 Managing data as an asset means improving links between data stores; making information and data easier to find online, making it easier for analysts and policy makers to quickly access and transform data into the new formats and knowledge.

 The Open Data Evangelist’s role is part data strategist and adviser, part steward for improving data standards and quality, part evangelist for data sharing, part technologist, and part developer of new data standards and practices.

 Improve how our customers collect, use, manage, and publish data.

 Open Data Program Manager, Consultant, City of Raleigh 2012-2015

-Raleigh is now a regional and international open data leader since I began consulting with the city in 2012.
-Through my Open Raleigh initiative, the City is sharing its policies, schemas and philosophy of “data as infrastructure” with city and county neighbors.
+Raleigh is now a regional and international open data leader since he began consulting with the city in 2012.
+Through his Open Raleigh initiative, the City is sharing its policies, schemas and philosophy of “data as infrastructure” with city and county neighbors.
 The Town of Cary, the Town of Morrisville, Wake County, Durham County and the City of Durham are all considering or have passed open data resolutions based on the work of Open Raleigh.
 This cooperation is part of the Open Raleigh philosophy of regionalism as outlined in the Raleigh’s long-range vision for open data.
 This philosophy is unique among open data initiatives in the United States.
 Regionalism, as an open data best practice, is now becoming part of the national conversation through Raleigh’s partnerships.